athomasq/athomasq.github.io/essays/investing-in-public.md

 ## 3. Caveats, Disclaimers, and Other Mealy-Mouthed Hedges

+This essay is verbose, opinionated and self-indulgent, but it has its flaws as well.

 I'm an experienced investor in public markets and I know a fair bit about running startups, but I'm not a professional venture investor.
 This puts me firmly in the Dunning-Kruger danger zone for this stuff.